Cohen told lawmakers that Trump attorney encouraged him to give false information to Congress

 "That this or any Committee would rely on the word of Michael Cohen for any purpose — much less to try and pierce the attorney-client privilege and discover confidential communications of four respected lawyers — defies logic, well-established law and common sense," Sekulow's attorneys, Jane Serene Raskin and Patrick Strawbridge, said in a statement.

-Cohen, 52, also told lawmakers publicly that Sekulow was among Trump's personal lawyers who reviewed and edited his 2017 statement to Congress regarding negotiations to build a Trump Tower in Moscow.
+Cohen, 52, also told lawmakers publicly in January that Sekulow was among Trump's personal lawyers who reviewed and edited his 2017 statement to Congress regarding negotiations to build a Trump Tower in Moscow.

-"There were changes made, additions, Jay Sekulow, for one," Cohen told the House Oversight Committee in January, when asked which lawyers for Trump may have reviewed or edited his 2017 statement.
+"There were changes made, additions, Jay Sekulow, for one," Cohen told the House Oversight Committee, when asked which lawyers for Trump may have reviewed or edited his 2017 statement.

 Sekulow denied Cohen's allegation at the time, calling it "completely false."